fanai-inc/firestore-utils/README.md

 export [path/to/serviceAccountConfig.json]
 ```

 - `-c`, `--collections` `<collectionLookupPattern>` - The `c, collections` argument can be the name of a collection at the root of the db, or alternatively a glob pattern used to perform a lookup for collections within the specified Firestore database at the root level.
-If neither are provided the lookup is made againt '\*' so essentially all collections are exported.
+  <br /><br />If neither are provided the lookup is made againt '\*' so essentially all collections are exported.
 If a path to a subcollection is given, e.g. `collection/doc/subcollection` then a lookup for that subcollection is performed and, if found, only that subcollection will be exported.
-More information on supported glob patterns can be found in the [minimatch docs](https://github.com/isaacs/minimatch)<br />
+More information on supported glob patterns can be found in the [minimatch docs](https://github.com/isaacs/minimatch)<br /><br />
-  If a glob is not supplied, and the CLI is used then all available collections at the root of the db are listed for selection prior to being exported.
+  If a glob is not supplied, and the CLI is used then all available collections at the root of the db are listed for selection prior to being exported.<br /><br />
 - `-d`, `--document` `<documentPath>`- Specific document within a collection to export **NOTE**: If the document and collection are both provided then they will be concatenated and a lookup at that combined path will be used.
 For example, running `export -c someCollection -d someDocument` will result in a path lookup of `someCollection/someDocument`.
 So it is not a requirement to provide both options.
-Simply use `export -d someCollection/someDocument`.
+Simply use `export -d someCollection/someDocument`.<br /><br />
 - `-o`, `--out` `<filePath>`- Path to write out the contents of the exported collections.
 By default this is the current working directory.
-This path is also used with the Google Storage Bucket path if the `--bucket` option is supplied.
+This path is also used with the Google Storage Bucket path if the `--bucket` option is supplied.<br /><br />
-- `-b`, `--bucket` - Bucket name that the exported collections should be stored
+- `-b`, `--bucket` - Bucket name that the exported collections should be stored<br /><br />
 - `-g`, `--bucketOptions` - Options for storing in Google storage.
-More can be found [here](https://cloud.google.com/nodejs/docs/reference/storage/1.7.x/File#createWriteStream)
+More can be found [here](https://cloud.google.com/nodejs/docs/reference/storage/1.7.x/File#createWriteStream)<br /><br />
 - `-s`, `--defaultServiceAccount`, - If set then Firebase authentication will attempt to use the default credentials which are present when running within GCP.
-More information can be found [here](https://firebase.google.com/docs/admin/setup)
+More information can be found [here](https://firebase.google.com/docs/admin/setup)<br /><br />
 - `-q`, `--query`, Option allows for a query to be run against any returned documents from a given collection.
 The format of the query should be a comma separated list internally is split on that delimeter and each resulting index in the array should match the parameters described [here](https://cloud.google.com/nodejs/docs/reference/firestore/0.15.x/Query#where).
 More on queries can be found [here](https://cloud.google.com/nodejs/docs/reference/firestore/0.15.x/Query). _NOTE_ Currently compound queries are not supported.

 ##### Import